SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 ![Edit schema view](img/variant-edit-schema.png)

-You can always use the Code view to write the code query if you want to determine the schema yourself.
+You can always use the Code view to write the code query if you want to set the schema yourself.

 ## Variant sampling setting